avaines/avaines.github.io/content/posts/2022-09-20-aws-efs-and-terraform-provider-pagination-issue.md

 }
 ~~~

 The AWS account in question had, at the time of the incident, a few over 130 EFS resources which shouldn't be an issue.
-I expected it to just be a case of querying the AWS EFS API Endopoint, filtering the results and away we go; data resouce populated.
+I expected it to just be a case of querying the AWS EFS API Endopoint, filtering the results and away we go; data resource populated.

 There is one slight issue with my childish assumption; the AWS EFS API for the `describe-files-systems` endpoint doesn't have a `--filter` argument ![aws cli options for efs describe-file-systems](/posts/2022-09-20-aws-efs-and-terraform-provider-pagination-issue/aws-cli-synopsis.png)